skasproject/skas/docsite/docs/architecture.md

   kubectl-->>User: kubectl display<br>the result and exits
 ```

-Here is the sequence when a token is still valid, but the local cache (which is short lived) has expired:
+Here is the sequence when a token is still valid, but the short-lived local cache has expired.

 ``` mermaid
 sequenceDiagram